Orioles hit 2 HRs off Price, cruise past Red Sox 11-2

+BALTIMORE (AP) — David Price was clearly uncomfortable on the mound, and it had nothing to with the sweltering conditions at swampy Camden Yards.

+Price had owned the Baltimore Orioles for most of his career, yet the five-time All-Star just wasn’t himself this time against the team with the worst record in the big leagues.

-BALTIMORE (AP) — Anthony Santander and Keon Broxton homered off David Price, and the Baltimore Orioles got six solid innings from rookie right-hander John Means in an 11-2 rout of the Boston Red Sox on Friday night.
+Anthony Santander and Keon Broxton went deep against Boston’s crafty left-hander, and the Orioles got six solid innings from rookie left-hander John Means in an 11-2 rout on Friday night.

 Price (7-3) allowed six runs, eight hits and a walk in four innings to take his first loss in 13 starts since April 27.
-The left-hander was 8-0 at Camden Yards and 16-5 lifetime against the Orioles before turning in a surprisingly ineffective performance in 96-degree heat against the team with the worst record in the big leagues.
+He was 8-0 in Baltimore and 16-5 lifetime against the Orioles before turning in a surprisingly ineffective performance.

+“I didn’t have very good fastball command, no command of anything really,” Price said.

+“It’s something everyone had to deal with,” Price said.
+“No, it wasn’t an issue with me.
+I prepared for it.”

 Sam Travis homered for the Red Sox, who had won 14 of their previous 16 road games.
+Boston dropped 11 games behind the first-place Yankees in the AL East, matching the biggest deficit of the season for the defending champions.

-Boston leadoff hitter Mookie Betts had his streak of scoring in 13 straight games come to an end, one short of breaking the franchise record he now shares with Ted Williams (1946).
+Red Sox leadoff hitter Mookie Betts had his streak of scoring in 13 straight games come to an end, one short of breaking the franchise record he now shares with Ted Williams (1946).

 Means (8-5), the Orioles’ lone representative on the AL All-Star team, gave up two runs and four hits.
 Facing the highest-scoring team in the majors, Means issued only one walk and retired nine straight batters after allowing the second-inning homer to Travis.

+Put that together with a 14-hit attack, and you’ve got one happy manager.

+“For me, that was one of our better games of the year, from all standpoints,” Orioles rookie manager Brandon Hyde said.
+“We pitched outstanding, we played really good defense, ran the bases well and everybody contributed in the lineup.
+It was just a fantastic game for us.”

-Price, on the other hand, struggled from the outset.
-The 2012 Cy Young winner gave up a single and a walk in the first inning before Santander sent a 2-2 fastball over the center field wall.
+Price, making his first start since renewing his feud with retired Red Sox star and current broadcaster Dennis Eckersley, struggled from the outset.
+The 2012 Cy Young Award winner gave up a single and a walk in the first inning before Santander sent a 2-2 fastball over the center field wall.

+“I made some mistakes early on in the first inning and I paid for it,” Price lamented.

-Means opend the second with a walk and Travis followed with his first home of the year and second of his career.
+Means opened the second with a walk and Travis followed with his first home of the year and second of his career.

 In the bottom half, Richie Martin hit a liner off the right-field scoreboard.
 J.D.
 Martinez chased down the rebound as Martin was zipping around the bases, and after Martinez failed to cleanly pick up the ball, Martin raced for home and scored with a head-first slide.